6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

 ### Phase 5 Autograder Information

+There are **two** autograders.
+The first autograder, labeled "Phase 5 (Correctness)", tests the correctness of your compiler against the Phase 3 and Phase 4 test cases to ensure your compiler did not regress.
+The second autograder, labeled "Phase 5 (Derby)", is how you submit your code to the derby server, and is also where you submit your final code.

-The phase 5 autograder works a little differently from the previous phases.
+The Derby autograder works a little differently from the previous phases.
 In previous phases, we were only concerned with correctness, not the speed of the code.
 However, for the Derby programs, we do care about the performance, so we need to provide you with a clean environment that is free from noise to benchmark the code your compiler generates.
 For Phase 5, when you submit your code on Gradescope, the autograder will automatically submit your code to a separate, dedicated server, where submissions are executed in a round-robin fashion, one at a time.
 We expect the variations in performance to be less than 5%.

 If your team submits too many submissions in a short period of time, **your team's submissions may be rate-limited** or run at a lower-priority than other teams.